cmillar70/complexcar/README.md

 # Project
-In physics class, the cars we have suck, so we're making a better one
+In physics class, the cars we have kinda suck, so we're making a better one

 ### Requirements
 - able to control the velocity